 The Inca Empire was the greatest civilization in the Americas and one of the most powerful in the world.
 To maintain a vast empire, meticulous organization was essential, which led to the creation of the incredible road system, the Qhapaq Ñan.

-The empire was vast, and its roads were complex.
-The Incas knew they needed fast, secure communication.
-This is where the Chaski played a pivotal role.
+The empire was huge, and its roads were complex, so the Incas knew they needed fast, secure communication, so this is where the Chaski played a pivotal role.
 These fast, reliable messengers delivered the emperor’s messages across the empire.

 But who exactly were the Chaskis?
 What role did they play in the Inca Empire?
 What were their duties, and why was the Inca road system so important?
 Stay with us to discover all the answers!